-This gluten-free pancake is heavenly thick, yet light and fluffy with the crispy edges my children demand.
+This gluten-free pancake is heavenly thick, yet light and fluffy like the flapjacks you remember.
 They’ve become a morning favorite in my house, as I know they will in yours!
 For an even easier way to put delicious fluffy gluten-free pancakes on your table, just grab a bag of my Jules Pancake and Waffle Mix.

 2 Tbs. dry dairy or or non-dairy milk powder OR almond meal

 1/2 teaspoon salt